Where to Ice Skate in Milwaukee | Milwaukee Magazine

 4001 S. 20TH ST.

-This rink in Wilson Park has a rink that does not require a reservation and is open throughout the year and every Monday through Thursday this month.
+This rink in Wilson Park has a rink that does not require a reservation and is open throughout the year and every Monday through Saturday this month.
 Plan ahead and go with a group for discounted rental rates.
+Skate rentals are $3 per pair.

 11. Lynden Sculpture Garden